 This presentation will cover an assessment of Mattermost, its design, implementation, and of course the vulnerabilities found in the assessment.
 A walkthrough of how an attacker could become a member of a team without being invited, escalate privileges to System Admin, gain remote code execution on a Mattermost user's desktop, and more will be presented.
 Finally, conclusions will be made about how these issues could have been avoided, and the general security posture of the platform and the technologies used.

-This was presented at Security Fest 2016.Speakers: Andreas Lindh
+Presented at Security Fest 2016.Speakers: Andreas Lindh

 Andreas is a Security Consultant and Researcher at Recurity Labs.
 In his day job, he audits and assesses assorted systems and software, including mobile applications, embedded systems, web applications, and sometimes downright weird stuff.
 In his spare time, he hacks Open Source software for fun and non-profit.
 Before joining Recurity Labs, Andreas played defense as part of a small Managed Security Services team, doing intrusion detection, malware analysis, and all sorts of network hoopla.
 Before that, which is basically when dinosaurs roamed the earth, he worked for Volvo.